 Do you know your marriage will look different in eternity?

 Your marriage is a covenant here on earth, but in heaven, it will look quite different.
 You and your husband are linked together in the flesh now, but in heaven you will be linked together in a new way.

-In the book You and Me Forever by Francis & Lisa Chan (one of the books in this giveaway!), they explain this mystery:
+In the book You and Me Forever by Francis & Lisa Chan, they explain this mystery:

 This may come as a shock, but Jesus taught that marriages on earth don’t carry over into heaven.

 Then he quotes Matthew 22, when Jesus said, “…in the resurrection they neither marry nor are given in marriage, but are like angels in heaven.”
 (Matthew 22:30)

 Francis Chan goes on:

 Maybe Jesus’ statement is hard for you to accept…For me, it’s hard to imagine the day when Lisa and I will no longer be married, but two thoughts bring me comfort.
 First, this doesn’t mean that Lisa and I won’t be deeply in love with each other in heaven.
 My guess is that I will be even closer to Lisa when we exist in glorified bodies absent of sin.
 Second, I will have a union with God which is guaranteed to be better than any earthly closeness I might be experiencing now.
 I trust the God who created marriage when He promises a better future.

 How does this truth resonate with you?
 For me, Jesus’ teaching grants great hope.
 Hope that all our misunderstandings, mistakes, and hurts will be forever cast aside.
 Hope that we will know each other the way Adam and Eve did in the Garden of Eden, before sin entered the world.
 We will truly then be wholly uncovered before one another, without any shame.